1jour1vin

 Wine rated (2025 guide) 100/100

-The nose approaches gently, light as a butterfly, brushing against the senses before suddenly unfolding all the splendor of its colors and patterns.
-A concentrated heart of black and red fruits is revealed, enhanced by a stony minerality and a captivating touch of black licorice.
-Then comes the rose, incandescent red.
+The nose approaches gently, light as a butterfly, brushing against the senses before suddenly unfolding all the splendor of its colors and aromas.
+A concentrated heart of black and red fruits reveals itself, enhanced by a stony minerality and a captivating hint of black licorice.
+Then the rose emerges, a fiery red.
 The palate unfolds like an infinitely tender embrace, enveloping the palate with its sensual texture, revealing all its depth and complexity.
-The tannins, of unprecedented opulence, bring a fine but assertive structure, pure, like an Apollo whom no one can resist.
-2028-2058
+The tannins, of unprecedented opulence, provide a fine yet assertive structure, pure, like an Apollo whom no one can resist.
+2028–2058

 Wine Green